ptamarov/go-graphs/README.md

 ```go
 func (g *Graph) DepthFirstSearchFrom(source int) []int
 ```
-`DepthFirstSearchFrom` performs a depth first search from the source vertex and returns the discovered vertices in the resulting traversal order.
+`DepthFirstSearchFrom` performs a depth first search from the source node and returns the discovered nodes in the resulting traversal order.

 #### func `ConnectedComponents`
 ```go